oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 but a different subset of rows.
 These tables are known as sharded tables.
 Sharding is configured in Oracle Database, see the `Oracle Sharding
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=SHARD>`__ manual.
-Sharding requires Oracle Database and client libraries 12.2, or later.
+Sharding requires Oracle Database and Oracle Client libraries 12.2, or later.

 The :meth:`cx_Oracle.connect()` and :meth:`SessionPool.acquire()` functions
 accept ``shardingkey`` and ``supershardingkey`` parameters that are a sequence